 The best way, I think, is to visit the square first.
 Thun Townhall Square is only a 5-minute walk away from Thun Castle.

 The Thun Castle is a 12th-century administrative castle built in the direction of the Zahringen dukes.
 It is also a museum that houses historical artifacts, emphasizing the history of Thun.

-Thun Castle has five floors plus two additional areas, a cellar, and towers.
-They contain numerous items from weapons to clothes to musical instruments to pottery.
+Thun Castle has five floors, two additional areas, a cellar, and towers.
+They contain numerous items, from weapons, clothes, musical instruments, and pottery.
 Here are the things that you can find for each area of the castle:

 - Cellar – Artifacts from the 900 years of urban development of Thun.

 - 1st floor – Treasures from the Thun Townhall.

 - 2nd floor – A collection of things about the governors of Thun.